jataware/MaxHop/README.md

 ## V. Swarm Prediction

-The model was retrained on presence data for locust swarms using multiple countries in western Africa.
+The model was retrained on presence data for locust swarms with the same countries in western Africa used for the hopper data.
 The Github repository includes both pre-trained models for locust hoppers and swarms.

 **Difference between hoppers and swarms**:

+Image

 Locusts undergo 3 main stages of development: egg, hopper, and adult.
-We decided to expand the model to account for locusts as adult swarms, durinig which they  most agricultural damage occurs.
+We decided to expand the model to account for locusts as adult swarms during their most destructive stage of devleopment.
+After the locust egg hatches, it grows hind legs to jump or hop around on.
+During this hopper stage, the locust's movement is largely determined by environmental factors.
+However, when large amounts of rainfall follow a drought, its behavior can completely change as a sexually mature adult with wings.
+The locusts crowd onto small areas of vegetation during droughts and begin to breed rapidly once the rainfall ensues.
+They become more sociable influenced by food and wind fly for long periods of time.

+**Model Performance**

+As swarms differ